-After each burn, the ash is placed in a 20-cubic yard roll-off container located ath the OB Ground.
+After each burn, the ash is placed in containers located at the OB Ground.
 If the ash exhibits a characteristic reactivity it will be removed from the container and place back on the pans at the Open Burning Ground for treatment.
 If the ash does not exhibit a characteristic for reactivity but is a hazardous waste according to 9 VAC 20-60-261.24, then it will be managed as a hazardous waste in accordance with all applicable requirements of 9 VAC 20-60.
-If the ash does not exhibit a characteristic of a hazardous waste it will be managed as a solid waste in accordance with all applicable requirements of 9 VAC 20-60.
-If the ash does not exhibit a characteristic of a hazardous waste it will be managed as a solid waste in accordance with all applicable requirements of 9 VAC 20-80-10 et seq.
+If the ash does not exhibit a characteristic of a hazardous waste it will be managed as a solid waste in accordance with all applicable requirements of 9 VAC 20-81-10 et seq.